-3/Vista series dispensers use the iGEM computer - and associated boards - and a sales display board mounted on the back of the new bezel.
+3/Vista series dispensers have a new computer - and associated boards - and a sales display board mounted on the back of the new bezel.

-The iGEM computer controls the hydraulic module, which consists of the iMeter Module and the Intelligent Pulser.
+The new computer in 3/Vista series dispensers controls the hydraulic module that was newly designed and introduced in the 2/Vista series.
+The hydraulic module consists of the iMeter Module and the Intelligent Pulser.
 The iMeter Module is two meters in one assembly and contains the Intelligent Pulser.